Germany

 African Youth Education Awards ceremony holds in Hamburg

-The youth empowerment initiative to promote educational achievement in the African community in Germany holds its annual award ceremony at the premises of the IHK in Hamburg on Saturday, 21 October 2017.
+The youth empowerment initiative to promote educational achievement in the African community in Germany holds its annual award ceremony in Hamburg on 15 October 2016 in the historic building of the city’s Chamber of Commerce.
 The annual African Youth Education (AYE) Awards aim to motivate young people of African origin in Germany to seek excellence in school.
-The scheme was initiated in 2011 …
+The scheme was …

 Read More »